pavelshtanko/cv/resume.md

 learn as much as possible.
 Prefer the place where the development process allows you to get the feedback as fast as possible.

----

 ## Experience

 ### Reply Inc. (Wordwide) - team and technical leader (2017 - ...)
 Sales automation tools distributed as SaaS.
-Early stage multifunctional developer.
+Early-stage multifunctional developer.
 Went from no profit to profitable business together with the company.

 Involved in all product parts and processes